Internal

 Module aims and purpose

 This module explores the place of the arts and creativity in education and society.
-The module will consider the importance of creative learning through practice and enable students to engage in creative projects in art, drama and creative writing.
+The module will consider the importance of creative learning and enable students to engage in some creative projects in art, drama and creative writing.
 Integral to this focus will be the contemporary role of the teacher/practitioner as artist, dramatist and writer in Arts education.

 Aims: